kaylani2/machineLearning/src/specific_models/bot-iot/README.md

 Features file.

+## Directories:

+### attack_classification/:

+Multiclass classification.

+### attack_identification/:

+Binary classification.

 ## Note:

 No pipelines are used for model evaluation.
-No cross-validation, the data is processed manually after splitting the dataset.
+No cross-validation, the data is processed manually after splitting the dataset. **If pipelines are used and cross-validation is performed, the file will have a CV suffix.** Like: mlp_CV.py

+Unless specified otherwise, the code uses the 5% dataset.